 Flaws in the Justice System of Pakistan

 One of the major and most fundamental flaws in the judicial system of Pakistan is the curriculum and the procedure for becoming a lawyer.
 In Pakistan, it is a common perception that pursuing an LLB and becoming a lawyer is easier than getting a degree in any other field.
-The examination system of LLB is so flawed that many law students are found claiming that they can pass the exams with minimum effort from any university of the country and can then be regarded as advocates.
+The examination system for LLB is so flawed that many law students are found claiming that they can pass the exams with minimum effort from any university in the country and can then be regarded as advocates.

-The educational and examination system of LLB needs to be reformed at the earliest as many incidents show that the protectors of law, the lawyers, know less about abiding by the law.
+The educational and examination system of LLB needs to be reformed at the earliest as many incidents show that the protectors of the law, the lawyers, know less about abiding by the law.
 The lawyers in the country have very often been seen indulging in violence and activities that are inappropriate and do not suit the honor of the profession that they have.

-Most recently, a large number of lawyers had attacked the office of the Assistant Commissioner of Sialkot, Sonia Sadaf, after she demolished some illicit structure during the anti-encroachment drive.
+Most recently, a large number of lawyers attacked the office of the Assistant Commissioner of Sialkot, Sonia Sadaf, after she demolished some illicit structures during the anti-encroachment drive.
 The Naib Tehsildar has also stated in his complaint to the police that after throwing out the furniture of the office of AC, the mob of lawyers gathered at Kachehri Chowk and used abusive language against the female officer.

 A similar case had also been reported in November last year, when Dr. Sajida Ahmed, a female Additional District and Session Judge from Punjab, wrote an open letter to the Chief Justice of Pakistan and the Chief Justice of Lahore High Court in which she stated that rearing cattle and making dung cakes in her village would have been far better than joining the judiciary as she has had to face disrespect and naked abuse from lawyers every day in court.

 She went as far as to mention that if suicide had not been prohibited by Islam, she would have committed it in front of the Supreme Court building due to the unending abuse that she and her female colleagues have had to face on daily basis.
-In Pakistan, the criminal courts were created under the Criminal Procedure Code of 1898.
+In Pakistan, criminal courts were created under the Criminal Procedure Code of 1898.
 This old system is not efficient enough to deal with the intricacies of the modern world.

 Justice System in Swat

-People of the country, like any other person living in the world, seek swift and cheap justice but the old criminal justice system of Pakistan abstains them.
-In the case of the Pashtun society of Khyber Pakhtunkhwa, this quest for speedy and quick justice has resulted in the induction of the people in terrorist organizations like the Tehreek e Nifaz e Shariat e Muhammadi of Sufi Mohammad whose efforts led to the Nifaz e Nizam e Sharia Regulation (1994), Nifaz-e-Nizam-e-Sharia (1995), the Nizam-e-Adl Regulation and the taking over the functions of government in Swat.
+People of the country, like any other person living in the world, seek swift and cheap justice but the old criminal justice system of Pakistan abstains from them.
+In the case of the Pashtun society of Khyber Pakhtunkhwa, this quest for speedy and quick justice has resulted in the induction of people into terrorist organizations like the Tehreek e Nifaz e Shariat e Muhammadi of Sufi Mohammad whose efforts led to the Nifaz e Nizam e Sharia Regulation (1994), Nifaz-e-Nizam-e-Sharia (1995), the Nizam-e-Adl Regulation and the taking over the functions of government in Swat.